binhe-lab/E009-Pi-timecourse/seq-result/doc/README.md

 In particular, I want to compare:

-1. # of genes identified as up-regulated in both experiments
+1. number of genes identified as up-regulated in both experiments
 1. concordance of estimated log2 fold-change

 _Did_